jiajiezhang7/osmAG-from-cad/osmAG_doc/osmAG_standards_24.12.md

 ### **IV.
 Rules for Elevators and Stairs**

 - Elevators and stairs serve as special vertical connectors between floors.
-In osmAG, they are implemented as areas with distinctive semantic tags: **`osmAG:areatype` = elevators || stairs**
+In osmAG, they are implemented as areas with distinctive semantic tags: **`osmAG:areatype` = elevator || stairs**
 - Elevator Implementation:
     - Each floor contains an area representing the same elevator, with the floor area as its parent.
     - Elevator access points are represented by passages, defined using osmAG:from = elevator area, osmAG:to = connected floor area